torresr-cnrm/GYRE_PISCES-eddy/README.md

 ## Mesoscale parameterisations within the GYRE_PISCES configuration

-The GYRE configuration has been built to simulate the seasonal cycle of a double-gyre box model.
+The GYRE configuration has been built to simulate the seasonal cycle of a double-gyre box model (see Figure below).
 The configuration is meant to represent an idealized North Atlantic or North Pacific basin.
 It consists in an idealized rectangular domain, rotated by 45°, over which an analytical seasonal forcing is applied.
 Indeed, the circulation is forced by analytical profiles of wind and buoyancy fluxes.
 The applied forcings vary seasonally in a sinusoidal manner between winter and summer extrema.